The DESI Y1 RR Lyrae catalog II: The metallicity dependency of pulsational properties, the shape of the RR Lyrae instability strip, and metal rich RR Lyrae: The Bailey diagram

 for RRab stars and

 for RRc stars.
-These empirical relations indicate that a change of 1\,dex in [Fe/H] results in a decrease of $\sim 0.01$ and $\sim 0.05$\,mag in amplitude (on average) for RRab and RRc stars, and $\sim 0.05$ and $\sim 0.07$\,dex in logarithmic period, respectively.
+These empirical relations indicate that an increase of 1\,dex in [Fe/H] results in an increase of $\sim 0.01$ in amplitude for RRab stars, and a decrease of $\sim 0.05$\,mag for RRc stars.
+Similarly, an increase of 1\,dex in [Fe/H] yields $\sim 0.05$ and $\sim 0.07$\,dex lower values in the logarithm of the period of RRab and RRc stars, respectively.
 We observe that the coefficients used for the metallicity dependence of the periods are roughly consistent between RRab and RRc stars (both being negative and statistically different than zero).
 A quick inspection of the figure shows, however, that although the visual amplitude and the metallicity of RRab stars can be written as a rough correlation, the slope of the correlation is not significantly different from zero.
-In that regard, we note that RRab stars display a broad distribution of $A_V$ values in each bin (as also seen in Figures~\ref{fig:bailey} and \ref{fig:bailey_MET}) and large confidence intervals computed from the 16th and 84th percentiles for these stars (of the order of $\sim 0.28$\,mag), in comparison to those in the $A_V-$[Fe/H] space of the RRc stars ($\sim0.16$\,mag).
-This is also the case if we consider the peak-to-peak $G$ amplitudes, taken directly from the {\it Gaia} catalog, instead of $A_V$.
-We consider the different behavior for the two types of RRLs significant regardless of the inherently different $A_V$ for RRab and RRc stars.
+In that regard, we note that RRab stars display a broad distribution of ${\rm Amp}_V$ values in each bin (as also seen in Figures~\ref{fig:bailey} and \ref{fig:bailey_MET}) and large intervals computed from the 16th and 84th percentiles for these stars (of the order of $\sim 0.28$\,mag), in comparison to those in the ${\rm Amp}_V-$[Fe/H] space of the RRc stars ($\sim0.16$\,mag).
+We consider the different behavior for the two types of RRLs significant regardless of the inherently different ${\rm Amp}_V$ for RRab and RRc stars.
 A tentative explanation for this difference is the impact of non-linear phenomena being stronger on fundamental-mode pulsators than on first-overtones \citep[see e.g.,][]{Sneden2017,Gillet2019}.